Sh1r0Yaksha/SmolTAS/README.md

 * Leave a few lines blank after the inputs so that every key is released (Else some keys can remain held)

 # Update logs

+# v3.0.0
+* Solved the varying framerate issue, now the game will run at a fixed framerate of 200fps
+* With this update, this mod can be used for TASing purposes in every level without any issues

 # v2.0.1
 * Added text at the bottom left showing how many game frames have passed and which line the code is currently on when playing inputs